 Every prescription filled = up to 25 Wellness+ Points

-SILVER Status (500 points): Receive 10% off almost the entire store for a year!
+SILVER Status (250 – 499 Points): Receive 10% off almost the entire store for six months

-You have one calendar year to accumulate points.
 If you reach Silver or Gold status in, say, May, you’ll hold that status throughout the rest of that calendar year and the next.
-Then, while you maintain your new status, you’ll have to accumulate new points in order to be Silver or Gold the next year.
+Then, while you maintain your new status, you’ll have to accumulate new points in order to be Silver or Gold the next six months.

 Download the free Krazy Coupon Lady app to make finding Rite Aid deals easier.
 Not only will you have access to thousands of free printable coupons at your fingertips, you’ll have dozens of hand-curated daily deals to choose from.
 All you have to do is print and clip coupons and then head to the store.

 At Rite Aid you’re allowed to stack the following coupons and promotions:

 1. Stack up to three coupons per item.

 When Colgate toothbrushes went on sale for $3.99 at Rite Aid, KCL stacked a $1 in-ad store coupon with a $1 manufacturer coupon.
 Wellness+ cardholders also earned $1 BonusCash for buying the product.
 In the end, I paid $0.99 for buying a toothbrush that normally costs $5.29 — and I earned 3 Wellness+ Points.